NFL: Baltimore Ravens & Jacksonville Jaguars protest during US national anthem

 Following 29-year-old Kaepernick's refusal to stand for the anthem more players have since joined in by taking a knee or raising a fist during the anthem.

-Speaking on Friday, Trump said: "Wouldn't you love to see one of these NFL owners, when somebody disrespects our flag, to say, 'Get that son of a bitch off the field right now, out, he's fired.
-He's fired'," the former host of The Apprentice said.
+"Wouldn't you love to see one of these NFL owners, when somebody disrespects our flag, to say, 'Get that son of a bitch off the field right now, out, he's fired.
+He's fired'," the former host of The Apprentice said on Friday.

 "You know, some owner is going to do that.
 He's going to say, 'That guy that disrespects our flag, he's fired'.
 And that owner, they don't know it [but] they'll be the most popular person in this country."